donejs/donejs/docs/guides/place-my-order.md

 |   |   ├── test.js
 ```

-We also need to specify that the restaurant list can be filtered to restaurants in a queried city and state by updating `src/models/restaurant.js`:

-@sourceref ../../guides/place-my-order/steps/create-test/restaurants_model.js
-@highlight 19-20,only

-Above we use `set.props.dotNotation` since our queries for these nested properties will be in the [MongoDB-style 'dot notation'](https://docs.mongodb.com/v2.2/reference/glossary/#term-dot-notation) format required by the backend.

-For example, MongoDB expects a query parameter for restaurants in a specific state to look like `{'address.state':'IL'}` and can-connect expects it to look like `{address:{state: 'IL'}}`. `set.props.dotNotation` allows can-connect to make comparisons between these two formats.

 ### Test the connection

 To test the connection you can run the following in the browser console.
 You can access the browser console by right clicking in the browser and selecting **Inspect**.
 Then switch to the **Console** tab if not already there.
 Test the connection with: